kpacha/gokatas/README.md

 Extend the simple client so it registers itself periodically to the proxy

 Goal: Create a simple scheduled task

+### 10 - real-life implementation

+Move to a more 'production-ready' environment, without all those custom components

+Goal: Play with some microservice-oriented components and libs

 ## Slides